zentuit/soomla-ios-core/README.md

 Our way of saying "Thanks !"
 ---

-In this project we use other open-source projects so we mention them:
+Other open-source projects that we use:

 * [FBEncryptor](https://github.com/dev5tec/FBEncryptor)
 * [JSONKit](https://github.com/johnezang/JSONKit)